 If you request a waiver hearing

-Depending on the circumstances of the ticket, and your driving record, the judge may grant you what is called a Probation Before Judgment (commonly called a "PBJ").
-A PBJ keeps the ticket off of your public driving record so your insurance company cannot see the ticket.
+The judge may grant you what is called a Probation Before Judgment (commonly called a "PBJ").
+A PBJ keeps the ticket off of your public driving record.
+As a result, you don't get points and your insurance company cannot see the ticket.

 If you request a trial

 By requesting a trial, you are telling the court that you want the State to produce its witnesses (the police officer and possibly any other civilian witnesses) and prove you guilty beyond a reasonable doubt.

-If the judge finds that there is enough evidence to find you guilty, then you proceed to sentencing, just like if you requested a waiver hearing.
+If the judge finds that there is enough evidence to find you guilty, you proceed to sentencing, just like if you requested a waiver hearing.
 Just because you requested trial does not mean that on the trial date you can't plead guilty and have what would be the same thing as a waiver hearing.